Abdullatif2/Double-Edged-Defense/README.md

 - Model Training
 - Model Testing

-Result: Model was able to achieve only 89% Accuracy due to the huge data imbalance between classes
+Result: The model was able to achieve only 89% Accuracy due to the huge data imbalance between classes

 ### 4- MLP-IEC104_All_merged_All_data-Binary_adv

-In this code file we used the generated CSV File from the IEC Data Preprocessing & Labeling Code.
+In this code file, we used the generated CSV File from the IEC Data Preprocessing & Labeling Code.
 Specifically, we used "data_without_ioa.csv" & "data_with_ioa.csv".
-The main goal of this file is to train the binary  model and test/enhace it's robustness againest Adversarial attacks.
+The main goal of this file is to train the binary  model and test/enhance its robustness against Adversarial attacks.

 The Steps performed in this code include:
 - Data Loading
 - Remove the IOA and other irrelevant feature
-- Unifiy the Label for all attack samples since this is a binary classification
+- Unify the Label for all attack samples since this is a binary classification
-- Data Sampling (200,000 Samples per classe , Total: 2 Classes)
+- Data Sampling (200,000 Samples per class , Total: 2 Classes)
 - Min-MAx Normalization
 - Model Training
 - Model Testing (100% without Applying any adversarial attack)
-- Save the trianed Model
+- Save the trained Model
 - Generate Adversarial Samples using (FGSM/PGD/ Carlini & Wagner) attacks
 - Examine the impact of each attack on the trained model performance